-As the world becomes increasingly aware of the importance of sustainability, many farmers are moving away from using chemical nitrogen fertilisers, towards a more organic approach, such as using Fish Hydrolysate Fertiliser.
-In this article we explore and uncover a few reasons why farmers are changing;
+As the world becomes increasingly aware of the importance of sustainability, many farmers are moving away from using chemical fertilisers, towards a more natural approach, like using Fish Hydrolysate Fertiliser.
+In this article we uncover a few reasons why farmers are making the shift.

-Organic Biological Fertilisers are derived from natural sources such as fish, seaweed, and plant-based materials.
-These fertilisers contain beneficial microorganisms that enhance nutrient availability and soil health.
+Natural Biological Fertilisers are derived from organic sources such as fish, seaweed, and plant-based materials.
+When these organic materials are cold fermented they contain beneficial microorganisms that activate soil microbes who in turn enhance nutrient availability and overall soil health.

-By utilising these natural inputs, farmers can gradually reduce their dependence on costly chemical-based fertilisers, thereby minimising costs associated with purchasing and applying synthetic products.
+By utilising these natural inputs, farmers can gradually reduce their dependence on costly chemical-based fertilisers, thereby minimising the expenses associated with purchasing and applying synthetic products.

-Moreover, organic biological fertilisers contribute to the overall sustainability of agricultural systems by reducing nutrient runoff and groundwater contamination.
-Unlike synthetic fertilisers that can leach into water bodies and cause ecological imbalances, organic alternatives release organic nutrients slowly and in a more controlled manner.
+Natural biological fertilisers promote sustainability by reducing nutrient runoff and preventing groundwater contamination.
+Unlike synthetic fertilisers, which can leach into water bodies and cause ecological harm, natural alternatives release nutrients more slowly and in a controlled manner.

 2. Manufacturing of Chemical Fertiliser has a Heavy Emissions Toll